Foote: It's time for Cajuns to perform at their best during stretch drive

 The defensive units from UL and Troy are ranked in the upper half of the Sun Belt Conference in most categories, and in the top three in many …

 Troy’s defense leads the nation in sacks and creating negative plays.
-Shortly after losing Carlos Rubio for the season earlier this season wouldn’t have worked.
+When UL lost offensive lineman Carlos Rubio earlier this season to an injury, that would have been a huge problem.
 These days, A.J.
-Gillie is now comfortable and the much-needed offensive line is now humming as a unit.
+Gillie is comfortable with the starters and the offensive line is humming as a unit.

 The defense is playing outstanding ball of late as well.

-The only difficulty might with the running back rotation.
-With freshman Emani Bailey still at least two weeks ago from returning, a lot is falling on the shoulders of Chris Smith and Montrell Johnson.
+One sore spot is depth at running back.
+With freshman Emani Bailey still at least two weeks away from returning, a lot is falling on the shoulders of Chris Smith and Montrell Johnson.

-That could mean it’s time for quarterback Levi Lewis to help out in the running game like never before in his career.
-Quarterback draws can sometimes be the perfect answer for an over-aggressive defense.
+That could mean it’s time for quarterback Levi Lewis to help out in the running game like never before.
+Quarterback draws often are the perfect answer for an overaggressive defense.

-If Troy’s defense is as good as the numbers say, another thing is for sure.

 The end is getting closer and closer every day for the No. 24-ranked UL Ragin’ Cajuns.